Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 ## Create a new spoke archetype

 Archetypes are self-contained Bicep deployment templates that are used to configure multiple subscriptions.
-Archetypes provide the `File -> New -> Configure subscription from template` capability.
+Archetypes provide the ability to configure new subscriptions with use case specific architecture in a repeatable method.
+One archetype can be used to configure many subscriptions.

 ### Build new or reuse existing archetypes?